-3.10 System Availability (service window)
+3.6 IT System Availability

-For the system availability metric a distinction is made between the Retail/SME channels and the Wholesale Banking channel.
+For the system availability metric a distinction is made between the Retail/SME channels and the Wholesale Banking channel and the two are reported separately.
 For Retail/SME the channels in scope of this metric are the internet banking channel and the mobile banking application.
 The Internet channels are country specific - MijnING Particulier for the Netherlands Retail, MijnING Zakelijk for the Netherlands SME and HomeBank for Belgium.
 For Wholesale, we measure the channel solution Inside Business Payments (IBP) offered to Wholesale Banking customers globally.